callmesalmon/myscheme/README.md

 # NOTE: To compile with only repl, do:
 ./configure --repl

+# NOTE: To compile with clang or change
+#       the cflags, do:
+./configure --clang          # To compile with clang ./configure --cflags <flags> # To change cflags
 ```
 Note: To run with a C++ compiler
 other than g++, run make like this: